UK Charity Number: 1155829 Zambian NGO Registration: RINGO 101/0153/14

 In 2017 Chisyabulungu were thrilled to receive the news that their Carpentry Workshop business plan received a ‘Special Recognition’ prize in the 2016 Teach a Man to Fish School Enterprise Challenge!

 In January 2017 the school also began selling fresh eggs from their small chicken enterprise – demand for eggs in the local area is high and the school hope to expand this enterprise using their School Enterprise Challenge prize money!
-The school have also begun rennovations on their School Garden with plans to begin selling fresh produce to the local community very soon!
+The school have done a fantastic job rennovating their School Garden (see before + after pictures below) and are now selling fresh organic produce to the local community!
 In the meantime, the school’s Enterprise Committee has been keeping a close eye on the progress of all 3 enterprises, as well as undergoing intensive training with SCZ.

 Check out our Facebook page for regular updates on their progress!